amfairley/memorycards/README.md

 - The code-institute [template](https://github.com/Code-Institute-Org/ci-full-template) was used in order to have necessary tools preinstalled

 ### Media
+- The card images are from [Wikipedia](https://en.wikipedia.org/wiki/Standard_52-card_deck).
+They are the work of [Dmitry Formin](https://commons.wikimedia.org/wiki/User:Dmitry_Fomin) who has dedicated these images to the public domain under the copywrite code [CC0]( https://creativecommons.org/publicdomain/zero/1.0/).

 ### Code
 **Fischer Yates Shuffling Algorithm**
 This code was put together with help from [stack overflow](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array/43409054) and [Bro Code](https://www.youtube.com/watch?v=FGAUekwri1Q) on YouTube.

+**EmailJS**
+Code lines 2-11 in [emailjs.js](/assets/scripts/emailjs.js) is taken from the [emailjs documentation](https://www.emailjs.com/docs/tutorial/creating-contact-form/) along with the emailjs SDK link and initialise emailjs scripts at the bottom of the HTML body elements.

 ## Acknowledgements
+- My mentor [Julia Konovalova](https://github.com/IuliiaKonovalova) for their continued guidance and support with this project
+- [Code Institute](https://codeinstitute.net/global/) Slack community members for their support and help
+- My fellow [Code Institute](https://codeinstitute.net/global/) learning cohort for all of their advice and support